schwabyio/xrun/README.md

 <br>

-# xRunner - CLI Runner Interface Runner For Postman
+# xRunner - CLI Runner For Postman

 ## Overview
 xRunner is a command line interface (CLI) app that extends [Newman](https://github.com/postmanlabs/newman) to enable your organization to run Postman tests with speed and at scale.
 These are the xRunner specific features: